Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_share_object_externally/guide.en-gb.md

 ---
-title: Object Storage – How to Share an Object/File Externally
+title: Object Storage – How to share an object or file externally
-excerpt: Learn how to securely share Object Storage files externally in OVHcloud, using presigned URLs, public-read objects, or bucket policies for controlled access.
+excerpt: Learn how to securely share Object Storage files externally in OVHcloud, using presigned URLs, public-read objects, or bucket policies for controlled access
-updated: 2025-11-03
+updated: 2025-12-19
 ---

 ## Objective